frappe/erpnext_documentation/user/manual/en/stock/purchase-receipt.md

 * **Accepted Warehouse**: This is the Warehouse in which you'll accept and store the incoming Items.
 Usually, this is the 'Stores' Warehouse.
 * **Rejected Warehouse:** This is the Warehouse in which you'll keep the rejected Items which were either defective or not up to the quality mark.

+#### Subcontracting

-* **Raw Materials Supplied**: In case you're subcontracting, select 'Yes' to supply the Raw Materials to the vendor.
+**Raw Materials Supplied**: In case you're subcontracting, select 'Yes' to supply the Raw Materials to the vendor.
 To know more about subcontracting, [click here](/docs/user/manual/en/manufacturing/subcontracting).

 ### 3.3 Items table